AkumaVenom/Pokemon-NXT-MMO/README.md

 # Pokemon NXT MMO

-## Standard-user Windows build correction · 1.3.4

-This source includes the correction for the two variety publisher tests that failed with **`WinError 1314: A required privilege is not held by the client`**.
-The tests now use isolated real copies of the small variety-front directory, not symbolic links or hard links.
-Both checks remain active, including exact sprite checksums and rejection of unsafe/cross-species asset paths.
-No administrator session, Developer Mode, permission change, dependency downgrade or test bypass is required.

-The gameplay version stays **0.3.5-alpha**, and the content pack remains **`76fad1c40143e106528d0c53`**.
-Client/server gameplay, sprites, rarity, followers, encounters, Cut and saved accounts are unchanged.
-The build banner is **1.3.4**.
-See **`Docs/WINDOWS_BUILD_FIX_1.3.4.md`** for repair steps and validation limits.

 ## 0.3.5-alpha · Pokémon varieties and mirrored front sprites · Build tools 1.3.4

 Ancient, Metallic, Shiny, Mystic and Shadow are now persistent cosmetic Pokémon identities.
 All **251 Kanto/Johto species** have all five supplied variety fronts.
 The import also binds matching supplied fronts for supported later-generation/Sigma profiles: **3,697 additional fronts** in total, with an exhaustive coverage/provenance audit.
 Unsupported extra forms are not given invented recolours.